dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   http://www.google.com/intl/en/policies/privacy/
 ```

 Notice the variety of forms of links that appear in the page.
-Later we’ll see how to resolve them relative to the base URL, `https://golang.org`, to make absolute URLs.
+Later we'll see how to resolve them relative to the base URL, `https://golang.org`, to make absolute URLs.

 The next program uses recursion over the HTML node tree to print the structure of the tree in outline.
-As it encounters each element, it pushes the element’s tag onto a stack, then prints the stack.
+As it encounters each element, it pushes the element's tag onto a stack, then prints the stack.
 ```go
 // gopl.io/ch5/outline
 func main() {